techidaily/site-fake-location/source/_posts/in-2024-can-life360-track-or-see-text-messages-what-can-you-do-with-life360-on-nubia-red-magic-9-proplus-drfone-by-drfone-virtual-android.md

 ![move to virtual location](https://images.wondershare.com/drfone/guide/virtual-location-05.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qNrOsjUdRz0?si=xGzhmNmtgxNTsRxN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As you can see, when you have Dr.Fone - Virtual Location software, you can share any location with just one click.
 And it would seem that your Find My Friends app is working fine.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/iOVkXoUxLf4?si=QfC18T2cb5OkiaXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## FAQs You May Want to Know about Nubia Red Magic 9 Pro+  Location